 Yonas Dembele, persecution analyst at World Watch Research, comments: “This is a laudable initiative creating international awareness both of the plight of the victims of Boko Haram’s violence and of the environmental and economic degradation in the region.
-Thousands of Christians are suffering not only directly from the violence of Boko Haram but also indirectly as a result of the displacement and loss of livelihood resulting from the violence.”
+Thousands of Christians are suffering not only directly from the violence of an extremist group that is located primarily in Northern Nigeria but also indirectly as a result of the displacement and loss of livelihood resulting from the violence.”

 Europe/UK: Non-Muslims’ choice side-lined by global halal industry